thomaslevesque/blog/content/posts/2020-09-27-automatic-factory-with-microsoft-extensions-dependencyinjection-and-castle-dynamicproxy/index.md

 }
 ```

-Notice that the `CreateFooViewModel` has the same "data" parameters as the `FooViewModel` constructor, but not the "service" parameters.
+Notice that the `CreateFooViewModel` method has the same "data" parameters as the `FooViewModel` constructor, but not the "service" parameters.
 This way, a class that needs to instantiate a `FooViewModel` just needs to pass the data to `CreateViewModel`, without worrying about the service dependencies.

 An implementation of this factory looks like this: